overclock-25/Google-Solution-Challenge-GDG25/Query-Module/README.md

-# FarmAI - Smart Farming Assistant
+# Farm Management App

 ## Overview

-This is a Next.js-powered web application designed to assist farmers with AI-powered insights, analysis, and recommendations.
+This is a Next.js-powered web application which is a part of "GreenTip" designed to assist farmers with AI-powered insights, analysis, and recommendations.
 Built with modern technologies and integrated with Google's Gemini API, this application provides personalized farming assistance based on location-specific weather, soil conditions, and image analysis.

 ## Features